 The law defines two types of child abduction, also called child stealing.
 The first, known as child abduction without custodial right, is when a child is taken by someone who does not have custody, which may include a relative, friend or stranger.
 The second type, known as child abduction with custodial right or parental child abduction, occurs when someone with custody maliciously takes, withholds or conceals a child from another person with legal custody or visitation rights.
 In other words, if someone takes a child they have no custody over, they have committed the first type of child abduction, but if they have custody and prevent another person with custody or visitation rights from seeing the child, they have committed the second.

 As you can imagine, the defenses for these two forms of child stealing are drastically different.
 In many cases, these charges arise from a simple misunderstanding about who has custody.
 In other situations, a parent or loved one can argue that they abducted the child to protect him or her from an abusive situation in the home of the person who does have legal custody (that could mean that parent, his or her partner or even a roommate or other person in the home could be abusive).
-If you have been accused of abducting a child, with or without custody, it is critical you talk to a top Fallbrook defense lawyer as soon as possible.
+If you have been accused of abducting a child, with or without custody, it is critical you talk to a top Escondido criminal lawyer as soon as possible.

 Penalties for Child Abductions

 Both types of child abductions can be charged as a misdemeanor or felony.
 As a misdemeanor, they are punishable by up to one year in jail.
 Felony parental abduction is punishable by up to three years in prison, whereas abduction without custodial right is punishable by up to four years in prison.

 If you have been accused of this serious crime, Escondido criminal lawyer Peter M. Liss can help.
 Please call (760) 643-4050 to schedule a free initial consultation.

 Creative Commons Image by hiroaki maeda